 Caring for Each Other

-All programs provide supportive listening, validating/normalizing, information on self-care, and referrals to team members who experience a patient care event (e.g., safety event, workplace violence event, moral injury); a professional stressor (e.g., co-worker death, staff well-being, conflict, communication); or a personal issue that impacts work.
+As a Duke employee or employee group, you may wish to talk confidentially with a peer about: a patient care event (e.g., safety event, workplace violence event, moral injury); a professional stressor (e.g., co-worker death, staff well-being, conflict, communication); or a personal issue that impacts work.

 Peer support volunteers listen, provide support, talk about self-care, and provide referrals as appropriate.
 They do NOT provide professional mental health or other medical services.
 If a team member is experiencing a life-threatening emergency, they should immediately call 911, or go to the closest emergency room.
 If a team member would like to talk with a professional counselor or other medical professional, they should call PAS at 919-416-1727.